 “Don’t argue about clothes,” she says.
 “There are so many big things you have to argue about in life, clothes is not one of them.”

-Take the anxiety out of a toddler choosing their outfits by letting them choose... to a degree.
+When it comes to daycare or a regular day at home, take the anxiety out of the morning routine by letting them choose ... to a degree.
 If they’re going to constantly argue, curate a drawer of clothes where they can choose anything they want to put on.

 “Let him choose anything out of that drawer that he wants to put on, but coincidentally everything in that drawer matches,” Chris suggests.